All Midland College policies may be found here. Please note, the Midland College Policy Manual is hosted on an external server.

 Service animals and assistance/emotional support animals are not pets.
 They are an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 Midland College is committed to compliance with state and federal laws regarding individuals with disabilities.

-Visit the Disability Services website for more information.
+Visit the Accommodation Services website for more information.

 Students eligible for federal VA education, Texas Hazlewood and State VA benefits or active duty educational benefits should contact the Veteran Coordinator in the Military Resource Center located in Room 131 of the Scharbauer Student Center.